sabifo4/II_SRUK_Scientific_Computing/UNIX_terminal/Windows_users.md

   <img width="700" height="500" src="https://github.com/sabifo4/II_SRUK_Scientific_Computing/blob/master/figs/00_Winsteps1-4.png">
 </p>

-*Note that in **step 3** you can choose any of the text editors listed there to set it as the default text editors.
-We recommend using* `nano` *as it is the simplest text editor listed here that you can use from the terminal.
-For the next steps, we just recommend following the installation with the default options given*
+*Note that in **step 3** you can choose any of the text editors listed there to set it as the default text editor for the GitBash terminal.
+We recommend using* `nano` *as it is the simplest text editor listed there that you can use from the terminal.
+For the next steps, we just recommend carrying on the installation with the default options*

 <p align="center">
   <img width="700" height="500" src="https://github.com/sabifo4/II_SRUK_Scientific_Computing/blob/master/figs/01_Winsteps5-8.png">